kids looking through microscopes excitedly

 Wetlands

-Students will get a close-up view of the creatures that call Florida wetlands home while learning why our wetlands are so important.
-By using different scientific tools including microscopes, pH meters, and turbidity meters students will get to analyze water quality and explore both the macro and micro flora and fauna of Brevard Zoo’s wetlands.
+Students get a close-up view of the creatures that call Florida wetlands home while learning why our wetlands are so important.
+By using different scientific tools including microscopes, pH meters and turbidity meters students get to analyze water quality and explore both the macro and micro flora and fauna of the Zoo’s wetlands.

 Grades